gavinlyonsrepo/raspberrypi_tempmon/README.md

 **8. data mode**

-Parses log file created by logfile mode 3 and produces a small data report.
+Parses log file created by logfile mode 3 and produces a data report on console.

 **9. notify mode**